There is a cost to hiring, training, onboarding, and engaging your employees. For most restaurants, this is one of their biggest expenses.

 This takes far too much of your time and can become a major headache when there are multiple versions of the spreadsheets being passed around, and emails are constantly flying back and forth for confirmation.

 It’s no longer necessary to rely on hard copy calendars or Excel spreadsheets.
-We are in the digital age, and there are better alternatives available, such as employee scheduling apps.
+We are in the digital age, and there are better alternatives available, such as a restaurant scheduling app.

 These apps allow you to set up schedules in minutes, send mobile notifications, manage everything from one place, and more.
 When you use an app like this, you’ll begin to eliminate scheduling errors and reduce labor costs.